tsah99/realtime-chatbot-demo/README.md

 Your solution will be evaluated based on:

 1. Reduction in overall latency (comparable to the "reference solution" above)
-2. Maintenance of conversation quality and realism (i.e the chatbot doesn't interrupt the human speaker while they're in the middle of speaking)
+2. Maintenance of conversation quality and realism (i.e the chatbot doesn't interrupt the human speaker while they're in the middle of speaking.
+The chatbot must say the same things that the reference solution would have said.)
-3. Code quality and clarity of explanation
+3. Code quality and clarity of explanation in README.md

-Please

 ## Getting Started